SeDi343/Project_WS2017_VHDL_Calculator/README.md

 | ss_o(7:0)     | Out       | Contain the value for all four 7-segment digits (including the decimal point)                               |
 | ss_sel_o(3:0) | Out       | Select one out of four 7-segment digits                                                                     |
 | led_o(15:0)   | Out       | Connected to 16 LEDs                                                                                        |

 ### IO Control Unit Entity

+The IO control unit “io_ctrl” controls all I/O ports (except the clock and the reset signal).
+It includes
+the multiplexer needed for the 7-segment digits, debounces the switches and push buttons and
+makes the debounced signals available for FPGA-internal logic on swsync_o(15:0) and
+pbsync_o(3:0).
+The IO control unit implements a generic interface for the I/O hardware of the
+Basys3 board.
+This means, that not all I/Os are used for the calculator project.
+For example, some
+of the LEDs are unused (see the distance learning letter “IO Control Unit” for details).
+Table 4: Overview
+shows all ports of the IO control unit.

 | Port Name      | Direction | Description                                                                                                |
 | -------------- |:---------:| ---------------------------------------------------------------------------------------------------------- |
 | clk_i          | In        | System clock (100 MHz)                                                                                     |